CMDev-s/Financial_Manager/README.md

-A Weather Dashboard is a web-based application that fetches and displays weather information, such as current conditions, forecasts, and trends.
+Financial Manager is a web-based application that fetches and displays financial information, such as current conditions, market now, and prices.
 The project focuses on using APIs to retrieve data and presenting it in a user-friendly interface.